Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: The BPS boundary interactions on the torus

-Next we shall consider quiver Chern-Simons theory.
-Here gauge fields are not necessarily dynamical.
-In fact, there are possible mixing terms between the dynamical gauge fields and background flavor fields, namely, mixed Chern-Simons terms.
-For simplicity, we assume all the groups are Abelian, but it is straightforward to generalize to non-Abelian cases.
-We put the gauge groups $U(1)^{N}_G \times U(1)^{N_f}_F $: the dynamical gauge group $U(1)^{N}_G $, and the flavor symmetry group $U(1)^{N_f}_F$.
-Further there are other possible mixings, for examples, the dynamical symmetry and the $U(1)_R$ R-symmetry, or the flavor symmetry and the $U(1)_R$ R-symmetry.
-We will discuss a mixed Chern-Simons term for each mixing in the later.
+Next we shall consider quiver Chern-Simons theories, where gauge fields are not necessarily dynamical.
+In fact, there are possible mixing terms between the dynamical gauge fields and the background flavor gauge fields, namely, mixed Chern-Simons terms.
+For simplicity, we assume the group is Abelian, but it is straightforward to generalize to non-Abelian cases.
+We take the gauge and flavor groups as $U(1)^{N}_G \times U(1)^{N_f}_F $; the dynamical gauge group $U(1)^{N}_G $, and the flavor symmetry group $U(1)^{N_f}_F$.
+Further there are other possible mixings, for example, the dynamical gauge symmetry and the $U(1)_R$ R-symmetry, or the flavor symmetry and the $U(1)_R$ R-symmetry.
+We will discuss such mixed Chern-Simons terms in section 5.